evcoats/Cyclic-Public/README.md

-Project for automating the moderation of live-action games of "Assassins" or "Paranoia"
+Project for automating the moderation of large-scale live-action games of "Assassins"

 Django, AWS Elastic Beanstalk, JavaScript